Everything you need to know about lamella clarifiers

 Combining a lamella clarifier with a coagulation flocculation system is an advantage

-• The lamella clarifier will be used to treat large volumes of water in a short period of time, making it a popular choice for industrial applications.
+• Then, the lamella clarifier will be used to treat large volumes of water in a short time.
+As a result, it is highly prized for industrial applications.

 Shopping Cart